Installation

 Photini uses the Qt Framework for its graphical user interface.
 There are two current versions of Qt (Qt5 and Qt6) and each has two Python interfaces (PyQt and PySide).
 Hence there are four Python Qt packages - PyQt5, PyQt6, PySide2, and PySide6.
 Photini works with any one of these, but there isn’t one of them that works on all platforms.
 For example, Qt6 does not work on Windows versions earlier than Windows 10.

-After installing Photini the photini-configure command can be used to choose a Qt package.
+If you install more than one Qt package you can choose which one Photini uses in its configuration.
 This allows you to try each until you find one that works satisfactorily on your computer.

 Initial installation